 Intensification of the dialogue between VET providers and companies

-Considering the needs for skills in the labor market, for the academic year 2019-2020 partner providers have included in their curriculum 1 new direction and 12 new profiles.
+Considering the needs for skills in the labor market, S4J partner VET providers have included in their curriculum new directions and profiles.

 The virtual learning platform and the platform for institution management as well as investments in ICT equipment, with improved features for learning and entertainment.